mnyrop/wax-cli/docs/cli-spec.md

 collections:
   demo:
     output: true # needs to be true for jekyll to render pages to _site
-    wax:
-      assets: '/wax/demo/assets' # REQUIRED(?) – path to folder of assets (images); default is `/wax/<collection-name>/assets`
+    assets: 'collections/demo/assets' # path to folder of assets (images) relative to `_data` dir; default is `_data/collections/<collection-name>/assets`
-      records: '/wax/demo/records.csv' # REQUIRED - path to file of metadata records; default is `/wax/<collection-name>/records.csv`
+    records: 'collections/demo/records.csv' # path to file of metadata records relative to `_data` dir; default is `_data/collections/<collection-name>/records.csv`
-      dictionary: '/wax/demo/dictionary.yml' # OPTIONAL(?) – path to dictionary yaml file; default is to *look for* `/wax/<collection-name>/dictionary.yml` but not require it
+    dictionary: 'collections/demo/dictionary.yml' # path to dictionary yaml file relative to `_data` dir; default is `_data/collections/<collection-name>/dictionary.yml`
     build: # steps to run/invoke with `wax build`
       simple_images:
         variants: # default is banner: 1140 and thumb: 400
           - banner: 1140
           - thumb: 400
       iiif:
         scale_factors: [] # need to figure out default
       pages:
         layout: item.html # item.html is default; that layout should exist in the theme and use dictionary.yml to know what to show
       search:
         index: '/search/indexes/demo.json' # '/search/indexes/<collection_name>.json' is the default
 ```

 ### simplest sample config